How to Survive the GDPR: Extremely Practical Compliance Checklist

 1.8.
 Check whether you collect any personal data without a lawful basis.

-- If you do – hire lawyers and bring your data processing into compliance.
+- If you do – hire lawyers, conduct the GDPR audit to bring your data processing in accordance with regulation.

 - If you do but it is impossible to find a lawful basis – delete the data and think through how your business processes can be modified to avoid the collecting of excessive data in the future.

 1.9.
 Set retention periods for personal data collected.